 It is a diuretic, meaning it helps your body get rid of excess salt and water by making you urinate more frequently.

 Because coffee is a diuretic (something that can dehydrate our bodies), drinking water first thing in the morning is recommended.

 Drinking at least two glasses of water with each cup of coffee is crucial to keep your organism balanced.

 DON’T CONSUME CAFFEINE ON AN EMPTY STOMACH

-However, it is preferable to eat something before avoiding irritating your stomach.
+However, it is preferable to eat something before to avoid irritating your stomach.
 Due to higher doses of caffeine, the calcium absorption process might be hampered or slowed.

-Of course, some people have no trouble going asleep even after a few cups of coffee.
+Of course, some people have no trouble going to sleep even after a few cups of coffee.
 But it is precisely for this reason that a person needs to be familiar with himself and his body.

 CAFFEINE AND EPHEDRINE

 Caffeine, combined with ephedrine, appears to promote weight reduction in the short term.
 However, there may be unfavorable side effects.

 Caffeine may be harmful if used over an extended period or at dosages above 400 mg daily.
 It has many side effects and can vary from person to person.